precyon/Traffic-Sign-Classifier/writeup.md

 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 ### Project files

 The project page is on [Github](https://github.com/pvishal-carnd/Traffic-Sign-Classifier).
-This writeup can at [writeup.md](writeup.md) and the Jupyter notebook, that has all the code can be accessed at [Traffic_Sign_Classifier.ipynb](Traffic_Sign_Classifier.ipynb).
+This writeup can at [writeup.md](writeup.md) and the Jupyter notebook, that has all the code can be accessed at [Traffic_Sign_Classifier.ipynb](Traffic_Sign_Classifier.ipynb) and as an html file, [Traffic_Sign_Classifier.html](Traffic_Sign_Classifier.html)

+The dataset that was used is the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 ### Data Set Summary & Exploration
 ---
-The dataset exploration was done primarily with `numpy`. `pandas` was used to read in the `csv` file with sign descriptions.
+The dataset exploration was done primarily with `numpy`. `pandas` was only used to read in the `csv` file with sign descriptions.
 The training, validation and test set has already been provided.
 The following list shows a summary.

 * The size of training set is `34799`
 * The size of the validation set is `4410`